Zhoiak/nighty-mcp/README.md

 ## Nighty Integration

 To use this with Nighty, place the `generate_code.py` script in your Nighty scripts directory.
 The script will communicate with this server to generate code.
+You can also use `channel_importer.py` to copy messages between channels with advanced filters.

 ## Available Models